Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Modern real-time decisioning engines are built to answer a different question: “What is the best decision right now?”

 This shift is powered by the continuous ingestion of real-time data—live vehicle locations, order statuses, traffic patterns, and carrier availability—fed into intelligent engines that can process hundreds of constraints simultaneously.
-Leading systems today evaluate over 180 to 250+ real-world constraints per decision, balancing SLAs, vehicle types, compliance rules, and cost structures in milliseconds.
+Leading systems such as Locus evaluate over 180 to 250+ real-world constraints per decision, balancing SLAs, vehicle types, compliance rules, and cost structures in milliseconds.
+This is a step-change from manual dispatch, which realistically evaluates five to ten variables per decision.

 The Real-Time Decisioning Loop

-Real-time decision making is not just “faster planning.”
+Real-time logistics decisioning is not simply “faster planning.”
 It is a continuous, closed loop of Sense ?
 Decide ?
 Act ?
 Learn.

 CapabilityStatic Logistics ModelReal-Time Decisioning Model